devLIPEr/clone-box/README.md

 }
 ```

-You can get users answer from the websocket and handle them inside `usersWebSocket` or you can add a POST handler for it, in the latter you should add a handler to the server using `gameServer.AddRoute("route", func)` and toggle it whenever you want to be able to receive data from users using `gameServer.ToggleRoute("route")`, this forces the server to only store answers whenever you toggle it.
+You can get users answer from the websocket and handle them inside `usersWebSocket` or you can add a POST handler for it, in the latter you should add a handler to the server using `gameServer.AddRoute("route", func)` and toggle it whenever you want to be able to receive data from users using `gameServer.ToggleRoute("route")`, this forces the server to only process the request whenever you toggle it.

 ##### Tying everything together